Why should you measure your RPA project success?

 Should you know all of them?
 Yes.
 You should get familiar with all the metrics below to get a better understanding of what and how can you measure in regard to RPA projects.

-How to measure RPA Success: Business Metrics
+How to Measure RPA Success: Business Metrics

 1. Value of Time Gains (VTG)

-Value of Time Gains (VTG) tells a difference between the cost of the process carried out by human employees versus the cost of the process carried out by RPA bots.
+Value of Time Gains (VTG) tells the difference between the cost of the process carried out by human employees versus the cost of the process carried out by RPA bots.
 It can be calculated with the following equation:

 VTG = (EC – AC)/AC x 100%